ZhiyuanLck/smart-pairs/README.md

 { left, right, opts (optional) }
 opts = {
-  ignore_pre = vim regex pattern, right bracket will never be completed when left bracket is typeset after the pattern, default '\\' ignore     = lua patterns, when checking the validity of brackets, these patterns will be ignored, default escaped pairs triplet    = boolean, only for balanced brackets, expand the triplet brackets, default true cross_line = boolean, whether the bracket can cross lines, this option only has effect on enter action }
+  ignore_pre = vim regex pattern, right bracket will never be completed when left bracket is typeset after the pattern, default '\\' ignore     = string or string list, when checking the validity of brackets, these strings will be ignored, default escaped pairs triplet    = boolean, only for balanced brackets, expand the triplet brackets, default true cross_line = boolean, whether the bracket can cross lines, this option only has effect on enter action }